 Lastly, there is the issue of inertia—“we’ve always done it this way”.
 Although it seems a bit silly, this is a very common problem.
 This problem has deeper roots, and is much more serious, than simply fear of outsourcing.
 If you don’t overcome it and roll with the changes, it could kill your company.

-If I do outsource, to which country should I send my projects?
+If I do decide to outsource, to which country should I send my projects?

 There are a number of choices—below is my current preference list, in ranked order: